Driving While License Suspended Or Revoked

-Talking with an attorney who concentrates in traffic laws in Illinois is the best way to determine your options, and understand what crucial step you may need to take to protect your license.
-You should consult with an experienced attorney who concentrates on driving while license suspended or revoked.
-The loss of a license has effects that are traumatic to Defendants and their families.
-Those who are arrested need a professional who understands in DWLS/R cases to maximize their outcome and protect their rights.
+Talking with an attorney who concentrates on traffic laws in Illinois is the best way to determine your options and understand what crucial step you may need to take to protect your license.
+Contact Scott W. Sheen & Associates, P.C. to consult with an experienced attorney who concentrates on driving while license suspended or revoked.
+We can be reached at 331-318-2280 or by email.
+The loss of a license has effects that are traumatic to defendants and their families.
+Those who are arrested need a professional who understands DWLS/R cases to maximize their outcome and protect their rights.

 - DWLS/DWLR is usually charged as a Class A misdemeanor, which carries a penalty of up to 364 days in the county jail and/or a fine up to $2,500.00.
 DWLR can be charged as a felony*.